Marceillo/mindfulness/README.md

 ## Planning stage - How I will achieve this: <a name="how-i-will-achieve-this"></a>

 - The home page provides the user with clear information on what mindfulness is about.
-- The techniques page provides some short meditation information and ways of incorporating mindfulness in your life.
+- The techniques page provides short meditation information and ways of incorporating mindfulness in your life.
 - There is a contact page form that gives access to them to write what questions or information they need.
 - The footer provides the user with contact details for them to get in touch
 - The footer provides the user with social links so they can access more information on mindfulness.
-- The footer also has no names but icons also keeping true to the minimalistic view.
+- The footer also has no names but icons keeping true to the minimalistic view.

 ### Wireframes: <a name="wireframes"></a>